 Signs of Halloween are cropping up everywhere, and it’s time to start thinking about finding your perfect pumpkin.
 While local farm stands and even grocery stores typically have some handsome specimens, it can be a lot more fun to pick your own straight from the fields they were grown on.
 A couple of the spots here even allow you to pull your picks straight from the vine, which can be a special experience akin to cutting down your own Christmas tree.
-Plus, many of these pumpkin patches offer additional activities for families, like hay rides, bouncy houses and corn mazes, so you can turn your hunt into a fall pumpkin patch day trip.
+Plus, many of these pumpkin patches offer additional activities for families, like hayrides, bouncy houses, and corn mazes, so you can turn your hunt into a fun fall day excursion.

 1. Boston Hill Farm—North Andover

 2. Carver Hill Orchard—Stow

-After filling their bags with apples, kids can pick pumpkins straight from the vines.
+After filling their bags with apples, kids can pick out the perfect pumpkin.
 Visit the farm store for crafts, decorations, fresh cider, chicken pies, fudge, peanut brittle, and cookies.
 A stop at the stand outside for hot cider and donuts is absolutely essential.